iotaledger/integration-services/documentation/docs/contribute.md

 - Suggest a new feature
 - Contribute to the documentation

-## Contribute to the documentation
+## Contribute to the Documentation

 This documentation is also open source and hosted on GitHub.

-If you want to contribute new documentation or fix an error, see the [contribution guidelines](https://github.com/iotaledger/documentation/blob/develop/.github/CONTRIBUTING.md).
+If you want to contribute new documentation or fix an error, please follow the [contribution guidelines](https://github.com/iotaledger/documentation/blob/develop/.github/CONTRIBUTING.md).

-## Share your knowledge
+## Share Your Knowledge

 Helping others is an important part of any open source ecosystem.